 Users have more control over TLS settings of the Elasticsearch HTTP layer, Kibana, and APM Server in this release.
 It is now possible to use external certificates from well-known CAs, utilities like cert-manager, or even completely disable automatic provisioning of TLS certificates.
 The latter can be useful when TLS is handled at a different layer, for instance, with Istio deployments.
-See: Setup your own certificate and Disable TLS.
+Check Setup your own certificate and Disable TLS.

 Secure settings enhancementsedit